0xbennyv/SOPHOSPartnerCLI/README.md

 # SOPHOSPartnerCLI
-This is a SOPHOS Central PowerShell Module for Partners.
+This is a SOPHOS Central PowerShell Module for SOPHOS Partners.
+It's still pretty beta and raw however you have a choice:

+RedPill) Contribute and share information and see how deep the rabbit hole goes.
+BluePill) Fork it, clone it use what I've done as a foundation and the story ends here.

 # Getting Started